illinois-ceesd/logpyle/doc/analysis.rst

 Usage
 -----
-After the virtual environment has been setup, click the ``Add file`` button to add a pannel for analysis.
+After the virtual environment has been setup, click the ``Add file`` button to add a panel for analysis.

 To analyze a run, click on the browse button to upload one or more files.
 These files will be gathered together under the hood.
-You can then select quantites from the X and Y dropdowns.
+You can then select quantities from the X and Y dropdowns.
 If you would like to keep track of multiple quantities in the same graph, you can press ``Add Line to Plot`` to add a Y dropdown.